-Figure 6 shows the aggregate effects of imposing a sales tax on firms that use the automation technology.
-First of all, notice that since only 1.3% of firms use the automation technology in the benchmark economy, even a small automation tax of around 2.5% would drive the mass of automating firms down to zero, after which increasing automation tax would have no effects.
-Since most of the actions are for the case of $\tau < 0$, we will focus on an automation subsidy in what follows.
+Figure 7 shows the aggregate effects of imposing a sales tax on automating firms, where we use our calibrated model for the whole economy.
+First of all, notice that since only 2% of firms use automation technology in the calibrated economy, even a small automation tax of around 3% would drive the mass of automating firms down to zero, after which increasing the automation tax would have no effects.
+As most of the actions are for the case of τ < 0, we will focus on the effects of an automation subsidy in what follows.